Chatswood Chase: Tenants

-Future
+Redevelopment

 In May 2019, an expansion to the shopping centre was announced.
 The $327 million expansion included two new levels of shops, a seven screen cinema and "sunken oasis" dining plaza, served by extended trading hours and with an on-site gym and wellness facility.
-However on 10 June 2020, this redevelopment was postponed indefinitely due to the ongoing COVID-19 pandemic.
+However on 10 June 2020, this redevelopment was postponed indefinitely due to the ongoing COVID-19 pandemic; the redevelopment eventually commenced in line with Vicinity's full acquisition of the centre in early 2024.
+Redevelopment started in March 2024 and reopened on 23 October 2025, with full re-opening expected in the first half of 2026..
+The redevelopment will expand the retail area by an additional 20,000 square metres.